manoelgadi/Blockchain/README.md

 The files for Session 7 are not currently uploaded.
 However, the session title suggests this session will cover smart contracts, a fundamental concept in blockchain technology.

-**Session 7: Frog Game**

-Session 8 explores blockchain through a Frog Game example.
-The repository includes two subfolders:

-* **SESSION_8_FrogGame_noBlockchain:** This folder likely contains the materials for building a non-blockchain version of the Frog Game.
-* **SESSION_8_FrogGame_withBlockchain:** This folder likely contains the materials for building the Frog Game using blockchain technology.

 **Session 8: Deploying a Bootstrap Website with Login using Metamask Crypto Wallet**

 * **grayscale_with_metamask_login.zip:** This file is a compressed archive containing a modified Bootstrap website deployed on PythonAnywhere.
 The website implements a login functionality using the MetaMask Web3 wallet library, suggesting interaction with a blockchain application.